CVE-2020-35894

 Step 1: Initialization: The vulnerable obstack crate is initialized within a Rust program.

-Step 2: Memory Allocation: The program uses the obstack crate to allocate memory for storing data.
+Step 2: Memory Allocation: The program uses the obstack crate to allocate memory for various data structures.

-Step 5: Reference Usage: The program attempts to read or write data using the unaligned reference.
+Step 4: Reference Dereferencing: The program attempts to access the data pointed to by the unaligned reference.

 03 // Deep Technical Analysis